Oct 16, 2020

 Instagram filters messages from users the recipient hasn’t interacted with.
 These get put in a “message request” – AKA spam – folder.
 To avoid this, you should always start your interactions outside of the DM.
 Follow the person you want to talk to, “like” their posts, and leave comments.
 Send a DM only after they’ve replied to your comments.
 These filters are subject to change; to be on the safe side, only DM after you’ve had a little back and forth with the recipient.

-Automating the process of following someone on Instagram before you DM them is a good practice to get into, we recently published a Kicksta Review– a tool which helps you automate this process.
+Growing your followers on Instagram by automating the process of following someone is a good practice to get into, we love Kicksta – a tool which helps you automate this process.

 As a business or solopreneur, everything you do on social media is part of brand building.
 Direct messaging is an important factor in communicating your brand values, one satisfied customer at a time.